junxit/us-congress-bills-113/metadata.md

 - 2014-07-23 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Carper with amendments.
 With written report No. 113-218.
 - 2014-07-23 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Carper with amendments.
 With written report No. 113-218.
 - 2014-07-23 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 487.
+- 2014-07-31 — Senate amendment submitted
+- 2014-09-10 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S5514-5518; text as passed Senate: CR S5514-5518)
+- 2014-09-10 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(consideration: CR S5514-5518; text as passed Senate: CR S5514-5518)